LGBTQ+ Mental Health Care & Community Resources

 While every person’s experience is different, some of the most common mental health concerns are depression, anxiety, post-traumatic stress disorder (PTSD), substance abuse and thinking about or attempting suicide.

-As a primary therapist at HopeWay, I have gained valuable insight about the unique struggles of the LGBTQ+ community and how HopeWay can offer support and make a difference.
-Through my experience working with this community, I have seen how incredibly strong and resilient LGBTQ+ individuals are as a result of navigating a world of set norms and expectations.
+Sheri said that as a primary therapist at HopeWay, she has gained valuable insight about the unique struggles of the LGBTQ+ community and how HopeWay can offer support and make a difference.
+Through her experience working with this community, she has seen how incredibly strong and resilient LGBTQ+ individuals are as a result of navigating a world of set norms and expectations.

 Trauma Informed Treatment